-The bill would prohibit the creation, delivery, or possession with intent to deliver, a controlled substance analogue intended for human consumption.
-Violation of this provision would be a felony punishable by imprisonment for up to 15 years, a fine up to \$250,000, or both.
-A "controlled substance analogue" would be defined as a substance, other than a controlled substance, that had a chemical structure substantially similar to that of a controlled substance in Schedule 1 or Schedule 2, or that was specifically designed to produce an effect substantially similar to that of a Schedule 1 or Schedule 2 controlled substance.
-Controlled substance analogues would include, but not be limited to, the following chemical classes: phenethylamines, N-substituted piperdines, morphinans, ecogonines, quinazolinones, substituted indoles, and arylcycloalkylamines.
-The bill's provisions regarding a controlled substance analogue would not apply to the manufacture or distribution of a substance under an approved new drug application, or for investigational use under the Federal Food, Drug and Cosmetic Act.
+The bill would prohibit the creation, delivery, or possession with intent to deliver of, a controlled substance analogue intended for human consumption.
+Violation of this provision would be a felony punishable by imprisonment for up to 15 years, a find of up to \$250,000, or both.
+A "controlled substance analogue" would be defined as a substance, other than a controlled substance, that had a chemical structure substantially similar to that of a controlled substance in Schedule 1 or Schedule 2, or that was specifically designed to produce an effect substantially similar to that of a Schedule 1 or 2 controlled substance.
+These provisions would not apply to the manufacture or distribution of a substance under an approved new drug application, or for investigational use under the Federal Food, Drug and Cosmetic Act.